 If you have a provisional licence, you cannot carry and passengers.

-Am I allowed to use my No Claims Bonus from a car policy?
+Am I allowed to use my No Claims Bonus from a car policy on my motorbike insurance?

 There are some insurance companies that will allow you to move your No Claims Bonus from your car insurance policy, but a majority of them won’t.

 Admiral recommends that when you’re getting your quote, to consider the worst-case option – without the No Claims Bonus – first, to avoid any disappointment.
 As soon as you find a price that you’re happy with, phone the insurance company to find out about their No Claims Bonus transfer policy.

 CBT stands for Compulsory Basic Training, and it must be completed before riding on the road.
 First, you must pass your full motorcycle test within two years, and if you don’t you must complete your CBT again – very similar to a provisional driving licence.